TimHanewich/LoRaLink/readme.md

 ![operational response](https://i.imgur.com/ac1lFlh.png)

 As seen above, the remaining 6 bits not used as a packet identifier are used to carry data about the battery.

+## Other Misc.
+Resources
+- The PowerPoint deck I used to create the visuals above that depict the binary communication protocol can be downloaded [here](https://github.com/TimHanewich/LoRaLink/releases/download/1/comm_protocol.pptx).